LIVE IN-PERSON: Sandra L. Fenwick Institute’s Pediatric Health Policy and Research Symposium (October 22 – October 23, 2025)

 In-Person Course Registrations: For in person course registrations, refunds are available on the following schedule: 100% refund up to 8 weeks before the first day of the course; 50% refund up to 2 weeks before the first day of the course; No refunds will be processed for cancellations within 2 weeks of the first day of the course

-“No-shows” for this in-person course are subject to the full course fee, and no refunds will be issued once the course has started.
+“No shows” for both in person courses are subject to the full course fee and no refunds will be issued once the course has started.

 Refunds will be made in the following ways: For payments received by credit or debit cards, the same credit/debit card will be refunded.